- 1 Debugger Settings

 During test development, you will usually want to use that debug-run.

-Debug Pin Value Type
+Debug Pin and Field Value Types

 By placing a "